 The Summer 3Dlite+ Convenience Stroller has an extra-large storage basket plus a side pocket, a parent cup holder and a cell phone holder.
 You’ll be able to carry everything you need using this compact travel stroller.
 This affordable umbrella stroller for travel weighs only 14 pounds and a has a carry strap.

 Maclaren has long been known for their excellent umbrella strollers.
-This Maclaren Quest has a full recline that can accommodate newborns and up to 55 lbs.
+This Maclaren Techno XT has a full recline that can accommodate newborns and up to 55 lbs.
 It has a built-in Newborn Safety System and is also compatible with the Maclaren Carrycot.
-It also has an large extendable canopy with sun visor and extendable leg rest to keep littles ones comfortable.
+It also has a head hugger, a large extendable canopy with sun visor and extendable leg rest to keep littles ones comfortable.

 With a one hand fold, carry strap and an included rain cover, this umbrella stroller is great for travel.

 Perfect for traveling to warm climates, this UPPAbaby G-LITE umbrella stroller has a mesh back keeping your child cool.
 It’s super lightweight at only 11.2 pounds, but still has a large storage basket and a removable cup holder.
 It also has a nice large canopy with a pop out sun visor to keep your little one out of the sun.